Alpine Touring Skis

 A good Alpine Touring ski has a couple of notable characteristics.
 Tip rocker, traditional camber and mild tail rocker is the perfect profile for touring in Australia.
 With larger rocker zones for touring overseas. ~100mm is a great waist width for touring in Australia, whereas 105-110mm may be preferred if you are chasing powder.
 Alpine Touring Skis should have a relatively lightweight core, and in most cases forgo the metal sheets that provide piste performance in All-Mountain Skis.

 K2 Skis make a ton of great Alpine Touring skis.
 Waybacks are the largest selling range of Alpine Touring skis worldwide and have seen a large overhaul in the past couple of years.
 These are now Uber light, best for your long distance, multi-day backcountry missions.
-The K2 Pinnacle 95 has been a favourite of ours for a number of years as a do-it-all resort/backcountry ski.
+We stock the Wayback 96 as a do-it-all Australian option and the Wayback 88 as an ultralight mountaineering option.

 Feel free to give us a buzz if you want to have a chat about your next Alpine Touring Skis.
 We have a ton of experience and can offer expert advice on what skis to choose, which bindings to pair up, and what else you may need in the Backcountry.